sindresorhus/electron-store/readme.md

 Type: `Object`

-You can use migrations to perform operations to the store whenever a version is switched.
+You can use migrations to perform operations to the store whenever a version is upgraded.

 The `migrations` object should be consisted of a key-value pair of `version`: `handler`.